 An exam scheduled through Accommodate must be done within seven days to the minute of the exam (e.g., a Tuesday exam at 9 am must be scheduled by the Tuesday before at 8:59 am).
 Accommodate will not allow students to proceed with scheduling if it falls within the seven day period.
 To schedule a late exam, please follow the directions below.
 Send an email to the testing coordinator, Kellie Skiba at firstname.lastname@example.org including the following information:

 - Day and time you are requesting to take the exam:

 - Length of time you need the room for:

 - Phone number:

 Please note: following this process does not guarantee an exam appointment.
-We are currently unable to facilitate next day exam scheduling.
-If you receive communication that your appointment is approved, be aware that readers, scribes, and technologies are not guaranteed either!
+We are currently unable to facilitate same day or next day exam scheduling.
+If you receive communication that your appointment is approved, be aware that readers, scribes, and some technologies are not guaranteed either!
 If you don’t receive confirmation that a late scheduled exam was approved, please contact your professor to make the proper arrangements for your accommodations.
 If late scheduling becomes a chronic issue, students will need to meet with DSS Staff to discuss the proper use of DSS testing services.

 Exam Day Process